VukMar/deezer-now-playing-card/README.md

 Vuk Marić

 ## Support
-If you have any questions or encounter any issues with this project or the DeezerCard component, please feel free to contact [Your Email Address].
+If you have any questions or encounter any issues with this project or the DeezerCard component, please feel free to contact vuk.s.maric@gmail.com.

+The info on how to setup the API to fetch the track will be available on [My Blog](https://vukmaric.rs/Blog)!

 Happy coding! 🎵